-Function-as-a-Service, or FaaS, is an event-driven computing execution model that runs in stateless containers and those functions manage server-side logic and state through the use of services.
+FaaS is an event-driven execution model that runs in stateless containers and those functions manage server-side logic and state through the use of services from a FaaS provider.

 Some popular examples of FaaS include: